darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > 3) It is also clear that modes, if real, can be considered as pure pressure modes.
 No need then to discuss what would happen if mixed modes were present.

 Under standard pulsation theory, as typically used in stellar modelling, all nonradial modes in red giants (with frequencies lower than the maximum core Brunt-Vaisala frequency) *are* mixed modes.
-As this work consists of both measurement and interpretation, a discussion of such mode mixing, and in particular the property of such evolved giants possessing weak enough coupling between the two mode cavities that the avoided crossings between them exhibit vanishingly small zones of avoidance (rendering this mixing observationally inaccessible), is not optional.
+As this work consists of both measurement and interpretation, a discussion of such mode mixing, and in particular the property of such evolved giants possessing weak enough coupling between the two mode cavities that the avoided crossings between them exhibit vanishingly small zones of avoidance (rendering this mixing observationally inaccessible), would be necessary at some point, even despite this mixing being observationally inaccessible.
 It is this property of evolved giants that permits our mode identification using only $n_p$, justifies our use of extensions to standard pulsation theory ($\pi$-mode decomposition) in our seismic modelling, and motivates subsequent technique development in our appendix using these extensions.
 We have tried to make this clearer in the text.

 > 4) All these issues lower the quality and readability of the paper.
 I consider that the paper could easily fit in less than 10 pages.
 The actual content is limited (rapid surface rotation, if properly assessed) that it should be limited to 5-6 pages.
 From all the caveats that are mentioned above, the terms "identification" and "characterization" are insecure, so that the title should be changed.

 (*)

-The referee appears not to have identified any issues other than in our asteroseismic analysis (largely owing to a misinterpretation of one figure).
+The referee appears not to have identified any issues other than in our asteroseismic analysis (largely owing to our error in the construction of Fig. 1).
 However, we point out that our other non-seismic analysis (TESS+ASAS-SN photometry, spectroscopic abundance analysis, RV-scatter constraints, orbital and rotational modelling) constitutes more than half the paper, so the referee's suggestion is impossible to implement even if the asteroseismic component were to be eliminated entirely, unless we were to write a different paper altogether.
 We remind the referee that the scope of our overall work, as reflected in our title, combines all of this: we present an asteroseismic identification, and detailed characterisation, of an engulfment candidate.
 We might remove "asteroseismic" from the title instead, but we believe our seismic analysis also to be well-founded, as we have explained above.

 # Figures